 Despite exercise being a physical activity, it is also a mental activity.
 Researchers have proved that people who conduct exercises have high confidence and self-esteem.
-It also evident that physically active people do not have anxiety and depression issues (Scully et al. 115).
-Activity grants people energy, which enables people to have positive outlooks on life, and it helps reduce stress and tension.
+It is also evident that physically active people do not have anxiety and depression issues (Scully et al. 115).
+Activity grants people energy, enabling them to have positive outlooks on life, and it helps reduce stress and tension.
 Through exercises, the body discharges endorphins, which creates relief feeling in the brain.
 Exercising also improves brain and memory functioning.
-Exercise classes as well improves mental positivity and hence a sense of physical self-worth.
-Being stronger, better and faster at exercising causes an increase in self -worth, therefore, as a matter of fact, physical exercise is significant to all humans.
-This as well sweeps away anger feelings and frustrations enabling people to relate effectively to each other in a friendly way.
+Exercise classes also improve mental positivity and, hence, a sense of physical self-worth.
+Being stronger, better, and faster at exercising causes an increase in self -worth, therefore, as a matter of fact, physical exercise is significant to all humans.
+This also sweeps away anger feelings and frustrations enabling people to relate effectively to each other in a friendly way.

-Exercise is perhaps not all attributed to physical appearance, but also it is related to actual health and well-being.
-Peoples well -being refers to what is good for them as depicted in Welfarism theory.
-Individuals should conduct physical activities as they keep one healthy.
-People nowadays consume high levels of fats in the fast foods unknowingly making heart diseases to be rampant.
-People should, therefore, exercise to avoid this common illness which has contributed to massive deaths over the decade.
+Exercise is perhaps not all attributed to physical appearance but is also related to actual health and well-being.
+People’s well-being refers to what is good for them as depicted in Welfarism theory.
+Individuals should conduct physical activities as they keep themselves healthy.
+People nowadays consume high levels of fats in fast foods unknowingly making heart diseases to be rampant.
+People should, therefore, exercise to avoid this common illness, which has contributed to massive deaths over the decade.
 The primary cause of this condition is obesity.
 However, this situation can easily be prevented or controlled by exercising.
 Exercising prevents a couple of diseases such as stroke, diabetes, some types of cancer as well as heart diseases.
-Although diet offers rich nutrition value, it is not an efficient and reliable method of ensuring a healthy body.
-Most researchers have indicated that a lot of people who acquire a fit body end up growing big again after a while.
-Worsening the dieting method, the regained fat has intense harm on person’s body.
+Although diet offers rich nutritional value, it is not an efficient and reliable method of ensuring a healthy body.
+Most researchers have indicated that many people who acquire a fit body grow big again after a while.
+Worsening the dieting method, the regained fat intensely harms a person’s body.
 Exercising improves self-esteem and confidence.

-Exercise is superior in ensuring long term effects.
-After losing the excess pounds one may feel relieved, but the real struggle is in maintaining the fitness for a long term (Coast et al. 1190).
+Exercise is superior in ensuring long-term effects.
+After losing the excess pounds, one may feel relieved, but the real struggle is maintaining fitness for the long term (Coast et al. 1190).
 A slight increase in physical activity is enough to stay balanced.
-To retain the muscle gain as well as fat loss, more exercises should regularly be conducted.
-People should know that exercising does not necessarily mean that one has to overpressure himself through going to the gym or running all day.
-It merely implies that one should just add some couple minutes to their daily usual exercise routine.
-To ensure the effectiveness of the activity, a change in the intensity of the physical exercise established timeframe is a necessary practice that causes long term sensation.
-Maintaining the benefits of physical exercise is a continuous journey which needs to be adhered to incorporate its importance fully.
+More regular exercise should be conducted to maintain muscle gain and fat loss.
+People should know that exercising does not necessarily mean that one has to overpressure himself by going to the gym or running all day.
+It merely implies that one should add a couple of minutes to their daily usual exercise routine.
+To ensure the effectiveness of the activity, a change in the intensity of the physical exercise established a timeframe, which is a necessary practice that causes long-term sensation.
+Maintaining the benefits of physical exercise is a continuous journey that must be adhered to to fully incorporate its importance.

-Physical exercises have led to the emergence of new disciplines such as Sporting and exercise psychology.
-The sporting discipline has enabled the rise of new professional practices involved in physical activities which include health promotion, the teaching of physical activities, and exercise instructors.
-Psychologists in sports and exercise field have varied views of physical activity.
-Physical exercise as a medium for health well-being, a medium for deploying human potential and as a medium for social transformation.
+Physical exercises have led to the emergence of new disciplines such as Sporting and Exercise Psychology.
+The sporting discipline has enabled the rise of new professional practices involved in physical activities, including health promotion, physical activity teaching, and exercise instructors.
+Psychologists in the sports and exercise field have varied views of physical activity.
+Physical exercise is a medium for health and well-being, a medium for deploying human potential, and a medium for social transformation.
 High-performance athletes are consistently near their maximum potential as far as physical ability and strength are concerned.
-Physical exercise provides not only body fitness but also a financial source for investors and professionals who build their careers around this discipline.
+Physical exercise provides body fitness and a financial source for investors and professionals who build their careers around this discipline.

-There is a statistic cover that people exercising every day for about fifteen minutes have lower mortality risks as compared to those that do not exercise (Warburton and Darren 805).
+There is a statistic cover that people exercising every day for about fifteen minutes have lower mortality risks as compared to those who do not exercise (Warburton and Darren 805).
 Sick people who exercise each day are less likely to die earlier.
-Exercising for each day decreases the all-cause mortality risks and the cancer mortality risks, and therefore the best thing to do is to exercise to remain healthy.
-Males who take time for physical exercise regularly are less likely to experience erectile dysfunction than thus who do not.
-According to many current researchers, many men who indulge themselves in physical activities have are a low risk of sexually related complication as compared to those who do not exercise at all.
-Prevention is always better than cure, just as the proverb goes, exercising offers people the platform to prevent many complications on health matters.
-It is therefore essential to consider exercising as a routine which should be prioritized before other things.
+Exercising each day decreases the all-cause and cancer mortality risks; therefore, the best thing to do is to exercise to remain healthy.
+Males who take time for physical exercise regularly are less likely to experience erectile dysfunction than those who do not.
+According to many current researchers, many men who indulge themselves in physical activities have a low risk of sexually related complications as compared to those who do not exercise at all.
+Prevention is always better than cure; just as the proverb goes, exercising offers people the platform to prevent many complications in health matters.
+It is therefore essential to consider exercising as a routine that should be prioritized before other things.

-The best thing about exercise is that it can integrate with other hobbies and persons like to make it more interesting(Moore et al. 610).
-For instance, exercise can be enhanced through listening to music while doing workouts.
-This gives exerciser more energy to continue the exercise routine.
-Through listening to music, the exercise follows an effective disposition strategy which reduces fatigue as well as the effort.
-When someone is doing something with passion, he or she attains the set forth goals and objectives with ease.
-Integrating hobbies and exercise and also making exercising a hobby by itself serve as a bold step towards a healthy living for everyone in the society.
-This is because of health matters to everybody.
-Training should not be perceived as a tedious activity rather as a crucial routine for bettering our lifestyles.
+The best thing about exercise is that it can be integrated with other hobbies, and people like to make it more interesting(Moore et al. 610).
+For instance, exercise can be enhanced by listening to music while working out.
+This gives the exerciser more energy to continue the exercise routine.
+The exercise follows an effective disposition strategy through listening to music, which reduces fatigue and effort.
+When someone does something passionately, he or she attains the set-forth goals and objectives with ease.
+Integrating hobbies and exercise and making exercising a hobby by itself is a bold step towards healthy living for everyone in society.
+This is because health matters to everybody.
+Training should not be perceived as a tedious activity but as a crucial routine for improving our lifestyles.

-Even though exercising has a wealth of benefits attributed to it, several drawbacks outstand this essential activity.
+Even though exercising has a wealth of benefits, several drawbacks stand out.
 Firstly, some physical exercise requires finances to be able to access training facilities.
-Subscription as gym members can prove costly especially for the middle and lower class people.
-Also, hiring personal trainers and sports phycologists take expensive measures regarding cost.
-Most employed and overworking entrepreneurs lack the necessary time required time for exercise.another drawback is that exercise requires dedication to maintain regular timetable for exercising.
+Subscriptions as gym members can prove costly, especially for middle and lower-class people.
+Also, hiring personal trainers and sports psychologists takes expensive measures regarding cost.
+Most employed and overworking entrepreneurs lack the time required for exercise. another drawback is that exercise requires dedication to maintain a regular exercise timetable.
 Constant workouts are of great importance in the bid to successfully experience the effectiveness and benefits of exercise.
 Additionally, too much exercise is never good for anyone.
-Most people do not know the limits of a regular physical exercise and overwork their bodies with the aim of attaining their anticipated training goals on a short period.
-It is mostly catastrophic to old and middle-aged people as well as out of shape people who are bound to strain in physical exercise to gain a balanced weight.
+Most people do not know the limits of regular physical exercise and overwork their bodies with the aim of attaining their anticipated training goals in a short period.
+It is mostly catastrophic to old and middle-aged people as well as out-of-shape people who are bound to strain in physical exercise to gain a balanced weight.
 It is essential for all people to follow a regular and sound exercise program.

-In summary, physical exercise improves and maintains the quality of life since it is an important factor in promoting a positive attitude and improving self-confidence.
-Physical activity aids in keeping the doctor away from offering additional medical care.
-This is through reducing risks attributed to health care complications and directly preventing diseases.
-Physical Exercising does not have to be necessarily dull and feared.
+In summary, physical exercise improves and maintains the quality of life since it is important in promoting a positive attitude and improving self-confidence.
+Physical activity helps keep doctors away from offering additional medical care.
+This is done by reducing risks attributed to health care complications and directly preventing diseases.
+Physical Exercise does not necessarily have to be dull and feared.
 It should be a source of fun and a reliever of depression, anxiety, and stress.
-In exercising, one is allowed to be involved in the activities that give them pleasure and relief.
-Useful physical exercise calls for regular workouts in order add value to one’s life.
+In exercising, one is allowed to be involved in activities that give one pleasure and relief.
+Useful physical exercise calls for regular workouts to add value to one’s life.
 The significance of physical fitness can never be emphasized enough.
 In the current society that is driven towards a more deskbound lifestyle; there is a higher demand for the increase in daily physical activities to ensure weight maintenance and a fit cardiovascular.
-Unfortunately, most people do not exercise due to the various misconceptions and myths about exercising
+Unfortunately, most people do not exercise due to the various misconceptions and myths about exercising.

 Dunn, Andrea L., Madhukar H. Trivedi, and Heather A. O’Neal.
 “Physical activity dose-response effects on outcomes of depression and anxiety.”
 (2001).